priyasinha10/Blog-Post-Project/README.md

 ## Features
 - CRUD operations for blog posts (title, content, image, author, published date)
-- JWT authentication with 1-day access tokens and 7-day refresh tokens
+- JWT authentication with 1-day access tokens
 - Only authors can update or delete their own posts
 - Image upload for posts
 - Search by title/content